-Kimberly represents a range of clients in matters arising under HIPAA and its implementing regulations as well as state data privacy and data breach laws.
-Her experience includes the development and implementation of HIPAA compliance programs, the preparation and negotiation of business associate agreements, the provision of assistance with breach assessment and reporting, and the representation of clients in response to government investigations.
-Kimberly has significant experience addressing the interplay between HIPAA and clinical research, and regularly counsels clients regarding consent issues, data deidentification and the maintenance of patient registries.
+In the patient privacy and digital health space, Kimberly represents a range of clients in matters arising under HIPAA and its implementing regulations as well as state data privacy and data breach laws.
+Her experience includes the development and implementation of HIPAA compliance programs, employee training, the preparation and negotiation of business associate agreements, the provision of assistance with breach assessment and reporting, and the representation of clients in response to OCR investigations.
+Kimberly has significant experience addressing the interplay between HIPAA and clinical research, and regularly counsels clients regarding patient consent issues, data de-identification and the maintenance of patient registries.

-Representation of nonprofit research and education foundation in the development and implementation of a new funding model to facilitate industry support for GME, CME and research.
+Represented a nonprofit research and education foundation in the development and implementation of a new funding model to facilitate industry support for graduate medical education, continuing medical education (CME) and research.

-Representation of osteopathic medical school, dental school and various allied health programs in establishing policies and procedures governing industry support for university-sponsored continuing education programs.
+Represented an osteopathic medical school, dental school and various allied health programs in establishing policies and procedures governing industry support for university-sponsored CME programs.

 Member, American Health Lawyers Association